Bryant Fedden: Publications

-"The new Roman Catholic cathedrals of Liverpool and Clifton (Bristol) have attracted a good deal of attention and many visitors, and in both cases the furnishing and decoration of the building has been made the occasion for commissioning major works of art from artists of the calibre of Elizabeth Frink, Patrick Reyntiens, Simon Verity and Bryant Fedden.
-This is a trend and a welcome one..."
+"The new Roman Catholic cathedrals of Liverpool and Clifton (Bristol) have attracted attention and many visitors, and in both cases the furnishing and decoration of the building has been made the occasion for commissioning major works of art from artists of the calibre of Elizabeth Frink, Patrick Reyntiens, Simon Verity and Bryant Fedden.
+This is a trend and a welcome one."

 The Bryant Fedden Slate: Its Journey from Gloucestershire to the UCLA Library School was written by David Palmer with photography by Robert D. Hayes and first published in 1977.

 In the accompanying catalogue for the "Festival '80" exhibition of The Guild of Glass Engravers there was a direct quote from Bryant Fedden describing his practice:

 "I engrave glass with a flexible drive and being a sculptor and letter cutter have found great satisfaction in using glass as a medium for engraving lettering and abstract designs."

 In 1980 John Lancaster published a book on lettering entitled Lettering Techniques which featured the work of Bryant Fedden at the time of the Tan Yard Bank Workshop.
 In the book Lancaster used Bryant Fedden's work as an exemplar regarding "incised lettering".
 He described Fedden as follows:

 "[H]e has developed, through personal experience and trial and error an individual approach to this important aspect of the visual arts that exudes a deeply felt sensitivity to pattern and form and a seemingly natural ability to combine these as a total visual experience with his selected materials."

 Also in 1980 Who's Who in Art included Bryant Fedden as a "...glass engraver and letter cutter in glass, stone and wood."

 Isabelle Anscombe's article in The Times, 16 May 1981, entitled "Collecting: Letters mean so much" covered "The Art of the Scribe" Exhibition by The Society of Scribes and Illuminators.
 In the article she included the following quote regarding Bryant Fedden's practice:

 "In stone and glass Bryant Fedden uses the incursion of the hard edge of letters in a three-dimensional manner very different from the graphic effects gained by David Kindersley or, more decoratively, by Simon Verity.
 His large, wide cut letters score the surface, diving into the stone rather than remaining on the surface.
 He even produces three-dimensional stone letters, comfortably hand-sized; a curled up "e" proved to be primordially satisfying to hold."

 In 1986 The Well Furnished Garden by Michael Balston was published by Simon & Schuster.
 The book featured Bryant Fedden's "set of three seats in Horton stone and a low table in Horton stone" created in the Tan Yard Bank workshop.